Using Data-Driven SEO Strategy Adjustments

 Another key benefit is a better return on investment.
 The ROI on content marketing improves greatly when it’s backed by a smart data-driven SEO strategy.
 At the end of the day, this is all about making sure your efforts are rewarded and not ignored.
 When you combine SEO with data, you’re guaranteeing a successful content marketing strategy.

-Core Benefits of a Data-Driven SEO Strategy
+Core Benefits of a Data-driven SEO Strategy

 If your SEO isn’t converting, then it might be time to shift to a data-driven SEO strategy.
 Using one will help you get more value from your content marketing.

 Still not convinced?
-Here are some of the core benefits of data driven SEO strategies:
+Here are some of the core benefits of data-driven SEO strategies:

 Essential SEO Metrics and KPIs to Track for Success